pagkly/Zed/Investopedia4/What Work-in-Progress Really Means.md

 For accounting purposes, process costing differs from job costing, which is a method used when each customer's job is different.
 Job costing tracks the costs (e.g., cost of materials, labor, and overhead) and profits for a specific job, and it allows accountants to trace expenses for each job for tax purposes and for analysis (scrutinizing costs to see how they can be reduced).

-For example, XYZ Roofing Company provides its residential clients' [[bids]](https://www.investopedia.com/terms/b/bid.asp) for roof repair or replacement; each roof is a different size and will require specific roofing equipment and a varying number of labor hours.
+For example, XYZ Roofing Company provides its residential clients' [[bids]](https://www.investopedia.com/terms/b/bid.asp) for roof repair or replacement; each roof is a different size and [[Will|will]] require specific roofing equipment and a varying number of labor hours.
 Each bid lists the labor, material, and overhead costs for the work.

-On the other hand, a process costing system tracks accumulates and assigns costs associated with the manufacturing of homogeneous products.
+On the other hand, a process costing system tracks accumulates and assigns costs associated with the [[Manufacturing|manufacturing]] of homogeneous products.
 Consider a company that manufactures plastic combs.
 The plastic is put into a mold in the molding department and is then painted before being packaged.
 As the combs move from one department (molding to painting to packaging) to another, more costs are added to production.

 Raw material costs appear on the balance sheet as a current asset, though sometimes a single line item is used that also includes WIP and finished goods inventory.